chunqiuyiyu/python-tools/sublime/packages.md

 - MarkdownEditing - Markdown plugin for Sublime Text.

+- Tomorrow Theme - A bright theme with pastel colours and sensible syntax highlighting.

 I will update this file from time to time, so far above packages is already enough.